 - the pressures and other factors that might result in, or might reasonably be expected to result in, biased behavior – here described as threat to impartiality

 - the significance of those pressures and other factors and the effectiveness of those controls

 - the likelihood that pressures and other factors, after considering the effectiveness of controls, will reach a level where they compromise, or may reasonably be expected to compromise, and Auditors ability to maintain an unbiased behavior

 ABAC Certification assesses the level of impartiality risk by considering the types and significance of threats to Auditors impartiality and the types and effectiveness of safeguards.
 This basic principle describes a process by which ABAC Certification identify and assess the level of impartiality risk that arises from various activities, relationships, or other circumstances.

 Note that the level of impartiality risk can be expressed as a point on a continuum that ranges from ‘no risk’ to ‘maximum risk’.
-One way to describe those endpoints, the segments of the impartiality risk continuum that fall between those endpoints, and the likelihood of compromised objectivity to which the endpoints and segments correspond, is as follows:
+One way to describe those endpoints, the segments of the impartiality risk continuum that fall between those endpoints, and the likelihood of compromised objectivity to which the endpoints and segments correspond:

 Note also that although it cannot be measured precisely, the level of risk for any specific activity, relationship, or other circumstances that pose a threat to Auditors impartiality can be described as in one of the segments, or at one of the endpoints, on the impartiality risk continuum.

 Determining the Acceptability of the Level of Impartiality Risk